-For nearly half of its 26 years in existence, the Vietnam and Cambodia based non-profit organisation that aims to eliminate poverty through initiatives relating to education, sustainable agriculture and infrastructure, has been working with schools on an ambitious series of health education programmes that battles childhood eyesight and dental problems.
+For nearly half of its 26 years in existence, the Vietnam and Cambodia based non-profit organisation that aims to eliminate poverty through initiatives relating to education, sustainable agriculture and infrastructure, has been working with schools on an ambitious series of health education programs that battles childhood eyesight and dental problems.

 Undetected eyesight problems a major hurdle to learning

 “In the beginning, even the location health staff said that children in villages don’t need glasses!”
 Bernard related.